Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

 That’s one reason why The Pitt has stood out.
 The HBO Max series follows an emergency room shift in Pittsburgh, with each episode covering one hour of the day.
-Their realistic portrayal of the challenges facing healthcare workers in America, and the accuracy of their medical depictions, have made it one of the top television series currently out.
+Their realistic portrayal of the challenges facing healthcare workers in America, and the accuracy of their medical depictions, has made it one of the top television series currently on TV.

 In the recent episode “1:00 PM,” a survivor comes into the emergency room after experiencing a sexual assault.
 Instead of following the storyline that many medical and crime shows do by focusing on the violence that occurred, the show chooses to center on the compassion of SANE nurses.
 What follows is a thoughtful depiction of a sexual assault examination.
 Here’s what The Pitt got right.